loridigia/university-programs/README.md

 # UniversityPrograms
-Collections of programs developed for exames
+Collections of programs developed for exams